albertochong/AWS-KAFKA-CLUSTER/2 - KAFKA INSTALLATION.md

-# Apache Kafka 2.7.0 MultiBroker Installation and Configuration
+# Apache Kafka 2.7.0 Installation
-Cluster with 3 brokers.
+Cluster with 3 brokers and 3 zookeepers.

 ### Run in terminal on each 6 instances